vanderson139/php-clean-api/README.md

 ## Instructions

 - **Composer Install** - If you have composer installed on your local you can directly do `composer install`.
 - **Built-in Server** - Before run the tests, make sure you have the application running on port 8000.
-Use `php -S localhost:8000  public/`.
+Use `php -S localhost:8000 -t public/`.
 - **Unit Test** - To Run Unit tests use `composer test` or use `vendor/bin/phpunit`

 ## Clean code architecture